Itema-as/c64-itema-demo/petscii/README.md

 # Designing levels and sprites

-Use      to design levels and sprites.
-Save as *.pe file in order to be able to load and the entire project.
+Use https://petscii.krissz.hu/ to design levels and sprites.
+Load the itemaball.pe file as the starting point.

+Save as *.pe file
+in order to be able to load and the entire project.